-As mentioned in a previous section, beach birds such as the piping plover and red knot, (Federally-listed as threatened and State-listed as endangered), seabeach amaranth (Federally-listed as threatened), and the least tern and black skimmer (State-listed as endangered) may be present on the Cape May beaches.
-To address the potential impacts to these species, the Philadelphia District developed a programmatic Biological Assessment (BA) for the piping plover and seabeach amaranth as part of formal consultation requirements with the U.S. Fish and Wildlife Service (USFWS) under Section 7 of the Endangered Species Act (ESA).
+As mentioned in a previous section, beach birds such as the piping plover and red knot, which are Federally listed as threatened and State listed as endangered, the Federallylisted threatened plant, seabeach amaranth, and the least tern and black skimmer (both State endangered species) may be present on the Cape May beaches.
+To address the potential impacts to these species, the Philadelphia District developed a programmatic Biological Assessment (BA) for the piping plover and seabeach amaranth as part of formal consultation requirements with the U.S. Fish and Wildlife Service (USFWS) under Section 7 of the Endangered Species Act.
 The USFWS reviewed the BA and subsequently issued a Biological Opinion in December 2005.
-The requirements outlined in the Biological Opinion have been adopted in order to comply with the ESA.
+The requirements outlined in the Biological Opinion have been adopted in order to comply with this statute.
 The Terms and Conditions outlined in the BO include actions such as monitoring during construction, imposing timing restrictions if nests are found, installation of temporary protective fencing, and avoidance during construction.
 While the BO generally deals with impacts related to beach nourishment activities, some of the protection measures outlined in the document would be applicable to this project as well.
 The project area, specifically the foredune area in the construction footprint, would be periodically monitored for the seabeach amaranth.
 Contingency plans for the presence of seabeach amaranth at the time of construction may involve avoidance of the area (if possible), collection of seeds to be planted in non-impacted areas, and timing restrictions.

-While no significant direct impacts would be expected with regard to the above-named species, the project does have the potential for minor indirect impacts.
+While no significant direct impacts would be expected with regard to the above named species, the project does have the potential for indirect adverse impacts on these species.
 The construction activities such as equipment on the beach and noise have the potential to impact the nesting behavior of piping plovers, as well as the presence of wintering red knots in the project area.
 Piping plovers have historically nested within the project area, but the last nest in Cape May City was in 2013.
-Piping plovers did nest at the Coast Guard Training Center (TRACEN) property in 2020.
-Overall, the NJDEP Division of Fish and Wildlife, has reported a concerning drop in plover nesting in all of Cape May County over the last few years.
-If piping plovers become established within the project area during construction activities, the implementation of protection measures, such as establishment of a buffer zone around the nest and limiting construction to be conducted outside of the nesting period (15 March - 30 August), will be required.
-No seabeach amaranth plants have been found in the project areas since 2004 when six plants were found at the Coast Guard Station.
+Piping plovers did nest at the Coast Guard TRACEN property in 2020.
+Overall, NJDEP, Division of Fish and Wildlife, has reported a concerning drop in plover nesting in all of Cape May County over the last few If piping plovers again become established within the project area during vears. construction activities, the implementation of protection measures, which may include the establishment of a buffer zone around the nest, and limiting construction to be conducted outside of the nesting period (15 March - 15 August) will be required.
+No seabeach amaranth plants have been found in the project areas since 2004 when 6 plants were found at the Coast Guard Station.
 Amaranth surveys will be conducted prior to construction to confirm the presence or absence of the species within the project footprint.
-The proposed action may affect, but is not likely to adversely affect piping plovers or seabeach amaranth.

 The red knot may be present at the site during the spring and fall migration, with some birds still being present in the early winter-time period.
-Previous surveys indicate minimal use of the project area by red knots.
 Due to the expected timing of the construction, it is not anticipated that any birds will be present during construction activities.
 If any birds are present, they will easily be able to move away from the construction activities to another portion of the beach where they will not be disturbed.
-The proposed action may affect, but is not likely to adversely affect the red knot.
-Informal consultation with regard to the red knot has been conducted and the USFWS has concurred with the not likely to adversely affect (NLAA) determination for the red knot.
+Informal consultation with regard to the red knot will be completed prior to project implementation.